FAQ Animation

 To me they are all steps on a road to somewhere.
 No one step is more important or noteworthy than the next or previous.
 Sorry.
 Truthful answers are often less interesting than fabrications.
 From the beginning Pere Ubu has been an exploratory mission.
 I had done the uncompromising brutal rock thing with Rocket From The Tombs.
 I knew I could do that.
 I don't like doing things that I know I can do.
 Pere Ubu is based on being able to "do the uncompromising brutal rock thing" and then seeing where you can go with it.
 I know where we're going.
 It's Somewhere Out There.
 When we reach it I quit.

-The end of a thing is always better than the beginning.
+The end of a thing is always more important than the beginning.
 I continue to look forward to the end of the road.
 That will be the great Pere Ubu moment.
 When we can finally look each one to his brother and say, "Well done; our work is finished - rest."

 What years would you cite as the most creatively stimulating?
 Do you enjoy the creative process more as the years progress?

 I wouldn't, and no. I do not think in terms of "creative stimulation."
 I hate having to write.
-I hate having to be "creative."
+I hate having to be creative.
 Really don't like it.
 In fact, I resent it.
 That's why I try to get as much money out of promoters and record companies as I can - to get back at them for making me do concerts or write albums.
 Bastards.

 I am having problems finding iconic images for Pere Ubu.
 I believe the dancing man figure to be quite an iconic image associated with Pere Ubu - is this correct?
 It looks like a quite communistic image.